 Robert ChenBack To Artist-Faculty

-Robert Chen has been concertmaster of the Chicago Symphony Orchestra since 1999.
-While there, he was a soloist under Riccardo Muti, Daniel Barenboim, Pierre Boulez, Bernard Haitink, Christoph Eschenbach, Charles Dutoit, Ton Koopman, Osmo Vänskä, Vasily Petrenko, Nicholas Kraemer, and James Conlon.
-He gave the CSO premiere of Ligeti’s and Carter’s violin concertos, Witold Lutoslawski’s Chain Two, and the world premiere of Augusta Read Thomas’s Astral Canticle.
-Chen enjoys a solo career, including performances with the Los Angeles Philharmonic, Swedish Radio Orchestra, Moscow Philharmonic, New Japan Philharmonic, and others.
-An avid chamber musician, Chen performed with Daniel Barenboim, Itzhak Perlman, Yo-Yo Ma, Christoph Eschenbach, Mitsuko Uchida, and many others.
-A frequent participant at festivals including Aspen, Santa Fe, La Jolla Chamber Music, and Schloss Moritzburg, he also tours extensively and is a founding member of the Johannes Quartet.
-Prior to joining CSO, Chen won first prize in the Hanover International Violin Competition and recorded Tchaikovsky’s complete violin works for Berlin Klassics.
-A native of Taiwan, he began violin studies at seven and studied with Robert Lipsett when his family moved to Los Angeles in 1979.
-While there, he participated in Heifetz’s master classes.
-Chen received both his Bachelor's and Master's degrees from The Juilliard School, where he was a student of Dorothy DeLay and Masao Kawasaki.
+Robert Chen, violin, has been concertmaster of the Chicago Symphony Orchestra since 1999, where he has been a featured soloist with Riccardo Muti, Pierre Boulez, Bernard Haitink, Christoph Eschenbach, Vasily Petrenko, Nicholas Kraemer, and James Conlon, among others.
+He gave the CSO premiere of Ligeti’s Violin Concerto, Carter’s Violin Concerto, and Lutoslawski’s Chain Two, as well as the world premiere of Augusta Read Thomas’s Astral Canticle.
+Mr. Chen also enjoys a solo career that includes performances with the Moscow Philharmonic, New Japan Philharmonic, NDR Orchestra of Hanover, Asia Philharmonic, and the Bournemouth Symphony, collaborating with conductors such as Myung-Whun Chung, Esa-Pekka Salonen, Manfred Honeck, Pavel Kogan, and Andreas Delfs.
+An avid chamber musician, Mr. Chen has performed with Itzhak Perlman, Pinchas Zukerman, Yo-Yo Ma, Lang Lang, Emanuel Ax, Mitsuko Uchida, Lynn Harrell, and János Starker.
+A frequent participant at numerous festivals, he has also toured extensively with Musicians from Marlboro and is a founding member of the Johannes Quartet.
+Prior to the CSO, Mr. Chen won first prize in the Hanover International Violin Competition, which allowed him to record Tchaikovsky’s complete violin works for Berlin Klassics.
+A native of Taiwan, Mr. Chen received his bachelor's and master's degrees in music from The Juilliard School, where he studied with Dorothy DeLay and Masao Kawasaki.